kaglet/admin_dashboard/README.md

 # admin_dashboard

-This is a front end dashboard design project mainly demonstrating newly learned skills in extensive grid layout, with some flex-box and responsive design.
+This is a front end dashboard design project mainly demonstrating newly learned skills in extensive grid layout with some flex-box, for a responsive design.
 This is the 4th and final project for the Intermediate HTML and CSS section, made as part of [The Odin Project](https://www.theodinproject.com) open source web development course.

 Find the live demo [here](https://kaglet.github.io/admin_dashboard/).